Snapchat/KeyDB-docs/docs/data-types.md

 You can do many interesting things using KeyDB Sets, for instance you can:

 * You can track unique things using KeyDB Sets.
 Want to know all the unique IP addresses visiting a given blog post?
-Simply use [SADD](/commands/sadd) every time you process a page view.
+Simply use [SADD](https://docs.keydb.dev/docs/commands#sadd) every time you process a page view.
 You are sure repeated IPs will not be inserted.
 * KeyDB Sets are good to represent relations.
 You can create a tagging system with KeyDB using a Set to represent every tag.
-Then you can add all the IDs of all the objects having a given tag into a Set representing this particular tag, using the [SADD](/commands/sadd) command.
+Then you can add all the IDs of all the objects having a given tag into a Set representing this particular tag, using the [SADD](https://docs.keydb.dev/docs/commands#sadd) command.
 Do you want all the IDs of all the Objects having three different tags at the same time?
-Just use [SINTER](/commands/sinter).
+Just use [SINTER](https://docs.keydb.dev/docs/commands#sinter).
-* You can use Sets to extract elements at random using the [SPOP](/commands/spop) or [SRANDMEMBER](/commands/srandmember) commands.
+* You can use Sets to extract elements at random using the [SPOP](https://docs.keydb.dev/docs/commands#spop) or [SRANDMEMBER](https://docs.keydb.dev/docs/commands#srandmember) commands.

-As usual, check the [full list of Set commands](/commands#set) for more information, or read the [introduction to KeyDB data types](/topics/data-types-intro).
+As usual, for more information read the [introduction to KeyDB data types](https://docs.keydb.dev/docs/data-types-intro).

 Hashes